Typical sexual behaviour in late adolescence: 15-17 years

 If you talk openly about sex and sexuality with your child, it sends the message that your child can come to you for honest and reliable information.
 These conversations can help your child make positive, safe and informed choices, now and in the future.

-If your child is in an intimate relationship, this can be an opportunity to support your child’s healthy sexual development.
+If your child is in an intimate relationship, this can be an opportunity to support your child’s healthy development.
 The key is listening, talking and answering questions openly, honestly and non-judgmentally.

 - compulsively and so much that it interferes with other activities